martinroger/ipodesp32/README.md

 At the time of writing, this is what is supported :
 - Auto-reconnect to the phone
 - iPod emulation to the car
-- Skip FW/RW and restart song, with some glitches
+- Skip FW/RW and restart song
 - Metadata update, sometimes with a couple small issues
 - Auto-pause on leave

 Some features are also partially supported but known to generate some bugs or unintended effects :
 - Shuffle mode does not affect the Shuffle state of the phone, and can lead to some issues with Next/Previous commands needing to be alternatively activated and metadata fetching delays
 - Controlling playback from the phone (Pause/Play, Next/Previous) should work but can generate synchronisation issues
-- Repeat tracks control is ineffective
+- Repeat tracks control is essentially ineffective
-- Metadata update can sometimes need a bit of encouragement by pressing the "Track" button on the Mini
+- Metadata update can sometimes need a bit of encouragement by pressing the "Track" button on the Mini, though there is a patch coming for that
+- Sometimes starting can be laggy or paused with Spotify if there is a no data connection available on the mobile phone.
+This is unfortunately an issue with online streaming.
+Forcing "play" on the phone, or skipping to the next track on the phone usually resolves everything.

 Some features that seem to be there but are actually not doing what they are originally intended to :
 - Artist/Genre/Album browsing and selection : it will display only one entry to the current song and will not allow dynamic selections